realm/realm-SharedTasks/README.md

 ```

-There key things to note here are how the constants are layered together to create a set of accessors that allow you to quickly and easily create references to a Realm.
+The key things to note here are how the constants are layered together to create a set of accessors that allow you to quickly and easily create references to a Realm.
 This example shows a single Realm but in more complex projects one could imagine having a number of such accessors created for a number of special purpose Realms.

 Next, we'll add the definitions of our models.
-Note that there are two kinds of models here: the Task and taskList models.
+Note that there are three kinds of models here: the Task and taskList models, and a Person oil that represents metadata about users in the system.
+This makes it easy to figure out who is who, without having to know people's numeric user IDs.
+You will also notice there are several utility methods on these Realm model classes to make the management of these objects easier.

 ```swift
 //